Reading Japanese can be a unique challenge, but I am here to help you get started.

 FluentU is a surprisingly great program for learning to read Japanese.
 I say “surprisingly” because, at a first glance, FluentU is all about Japanese video content.

 After choosing your favorite Japanese videos, watch them with all-Japanese subtitles.
 Switch on the English subtitles when you need a hand with comprehension.
-Using the learn mode features like running vocabulary lists and multimedia flashcards to study all the vocabulary you encounter in each video.
-All in all, it’s a great study tool for absorbing vocabulary, grammar and natural Japanese syntax.
+All in all, this study tool will help you absorb vocabulary, grammar and natural Japanese syntax.

 You’ll be on the road to learning the authentic Japanese that natives actually speak.